Team-Resourceful/ResourcefulBeesDocs/docs/bee_data/spawn_data.md

 ```
 <br>

-This example will let the bee spawn in any mountain or hills biome except the desert hills biome.<br>
+This example will let the bee spawn in any mountain or hills biome except the desert hills biome.
 ```json
 "spawnInWorld": true,
 "biomeWhitelist": "TAG:Mountain, HILLS"